Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan.en.md

 - ST, H2, D2, D4 takes Group 2 as its base position, on the **same side** as the DRK.

-Two random players will be assigned "1" and "2", indicated by the number of swords above their head.
-This forces them to join that group.

-If a player in a group receives the wrong numbered sword from their group (e.g:
+If a player in a group receives the wrong numbered sword for their group (e.g:
 D3 receives the "2" sword), then the **corresponding role** in the other group (D4) swaps groups with that person.